Volunteers and Minors in the Laboratory

 - Handle or manipulate radioactive materials or ionizing radiation sources

-- Handle or manipulate Particularly Hazardous Substance (PHS) without prior approval from the department chair and REHS.
+- Handle or manipulate Particularly Hazardous Substances (PHS) without prior approval from the department chair and REHS.

 - Perform research activities with live laboratory animals